 The complete text of Twas The Night Before Christmas can be found here.

 "True poetry is itself a magic spell which is a key to the ineffable." - Aleister Crowley

-Today's video features a rare 1946 short film adaptation of Twas The Night Before Christmas.
+Today's video features a rare performance of Twas The Night Before Christmas, read by Perry Como.
 Enjoy!